allenai/propara/README.md

      Year = {2018}
 }

-** Bhavana Davli and Lifu Huang contributed equally to this work.
+** Bhavana Dalvi and Lifu Huang contributed equally to this work.
 ```